CesarF1204/RestoGo/README.md

 - Token-based authentication.

 ### 2. Add Item
-- Users can add new food items to the menu.
+- Admin can add new food items to the menu.
 - Each item requires specific details such as:
     - Name of the food item
     - Description